 Visibility works in layers, each one builds on the last to show how effort turns into results:

-A marketing team can trace time spent on social media graphics to the Q4 Brand Campaign and back to the Increase Market Share goal, making sure effort matches revenue targets.
+For example, a marketing team can trace hours spent on social media graphics to the Q4 Brand Campaign and all the way back to the broader goal of increasing market share.
+That visibility ensures day-to-day effort supports revenue targets, not just activity for its own sake.

 Real-time portfolio visibility